 This leads me to think that the sheets may have shrunk slightly while in the dryer – despite following the care instructions to tumble dry lightly.

 The care instruction and brand tags were attached to the top of the flat sheet.
-When I pulled the sheet up at night to cover myself and go to sleep, the tag was right by my head and sometimes touching my face.
-This was a pretty big annoyance and I don’t understand why they’d sew the tag there (unless it was a mistake).
+After pulling the sheet up at night to cover myself and go to sleep, the tag was right by my head and sometimes touching my face.
+This was a pretty big annoyance and it’s unclear why they’d sew the tag there (unless it was a mistake).

 The sheets kept me comfortable temperature-wise during the night and felt very soft.
-I had no issues sleeping with them during the night except for the flat sheet coming out from under my mattress (and the tag occassionally brushing my face).
+There were no issues sleeping with them during the night except for the flat sheet coming out from under the mattress (and the tag occassionally brushing my face).

-The extreme wrinkling, especially in the pillowcases, was echoed by many in the reviews I read on Amazon (the Linenspa website does not have any reviews for the sheets at this time).
+The extreme wrinkling, especially in the pillowcases, was echoed by many in the reviews available on Amazon (the Linenspa website does not have any reviews for the sheets at this time).

 The Linenspa customer service team did reply to one reviewer and suggested they take the pillowcases out when they were slightly damp and allow them to air dry to avoid wrinkling.

-If you’re like me, taking extra steps to avoid wrinkling by ironing or air drying my sheets isn’t a realistic option.
-I truly don’t mind a little wrinkling, but I don’t think I’d be happy with the extreme wrinkling I saw on my pillowcases.
+Taking extra steps to avoid wrinkling by ironing or air drying my sheets may not be a realistic option.
+A little wrinkling isn’t the end of the world, but it’s not the best to have extreme wrinkling on the pillowcases.

-The flat sheet was a little tight width-wise on my bed and I think this may have been because of shrinking.
+The flat sheet was a little tight width-wise on the bed and this may have been because of shrinking.
 Other reviewers had issues with fit as well.

-There are different ways to manufacture bamboo fibers into fabrics – some are more environmentally friendly than others (you can find out more, here).
-I couldn’t find any information on Linenspa about how their sheets are made but I would consider digging further if environmental impact is important to you when considering purchasing bamboo sheets.
+There are different ways to manufacture bamboo fibers into fabrics – some are more environmentally friendly than others (more information on that is available here).
+I couldn’t find any information on Linenspa about how their sheets are made but I would consider digging further if environmental impact is important to people when considering purchasing bamboo sheets.

 The sheets come in some lovely neutral colors and are definitely soft.
 The thicker feel to the fabric may be enjoyable to those who like heavier sheets.